Robert Hettinga

 Robert Hettinga, is a technical and political writer with a focus on financial cryptography.

 Robert was well known for his postings on the Cypherpunk and e$ and e$pam mailing list and founded the Internet Bearer Underwriting Corporation (IBUC).

-Robert was also one of the founders the world's first conference on financial cryptography, FC97, on the island of Anguilla.
+Robert was also one of the founders of the world's first conference on financial cryptography, FC97, on the island of Anguilla.